 Become an ambassador

 The U.S. Pain Ambassador Network isn’t just a network of volunteers–it’s a family.
-Many of our ambassadors form relationships with their fellow pain warrior that last a life time.
+Many of our ambassadors form relationships that last a lifetime with their fellow pain warriors.

 We also understand that, because of pain, finding the time and energy to volunteer can be difficult.
-That’s why our ambassador program is tailored to your needs and abilities.
+That’s why the Ambassador Network is tailored to your needs and abilities.
 Many activities can be done from the comfort of your home.
 Examples of ambassador efforts:

 - Host an information table or awareness event in your community (can be at a hospital, a library, a statehouse… anywhere!)

 - Help distribute U.S. Pain materials and resources (e.g. ask to share with your doctor’s office, your local library, etc.)

 - Participate in different awareness campaigns year-round, such as Pain Awareness Month or KNOWvember